fcidade/chip-8/README.md

 call stack, internal use and other variables: 0xEA0-0xEFF

 Registers:
+  Chip-8 has 16 general porpuse 8-bit registers
   V0 to VF
-VF can be a flag to some instructions, this, it should be avoided In ADD, VF is the carry flag in SUB, it's the "no borrow" flag and in the draw instruction VF is ser upon pixel collision
+  VF (alias "I") can be a flag to some instructions, this, it should be avoided In ADD, VF is the carry flag in SUB, it's the "no borrow" flag and in the draw instruction VF is ser upon pixel collision There's also two 8-bit registers for timers, when they're not 0, they're decremented in a 60hz rate.
+  PC -> Program Counter (16-bit) -> stores the current execuring address SP -> Stack pointer (8-bit) -> points to the topmost level of the stack

 The stack
 Return addresses when subroutines are called